OlgaJ1989/sussex-walks/README.md

 ### Media

-All photos have been taken from my private collection.
+All photos have been taken from my private collection or provided by my partner Ben Butler with his permission.

 ### Code